Sense of the Sperrins

 a tool to reading the past.
 In both sessions

-I will concentrate on how to use primary sources and
+I concentrated on how to use primary sources and databases

 within the general area covered by the Sperrins -